Accessibility Tools

 Building the Next Generation of Data Savvy Biomedical Researchers

 The Data Train cross-disciplinary graduate training programme, a core element of the NFDI4Health training approach, aims at building the next generation of data-savvy researchers in the biomedical sciences.
+The starter track will also be offered in 2026.

 Image